Devarsh-UTD/Big-Mart-Sales/Code and Explanation.md

 # Data Cleaning

-Herein we would inpute the missing values present in 'Item_Weight' and 'Outlet_Size' using rpart package.
+Herein we would inpute the missing values present in 'Item_Weight'  using rpart package.

 ```R
 temp1 <- full_data